brclar15/cmVarsityLatin/docs/ovid/hecuba3.md

 [^58]: *ululavit maestra* : You can translate *maestra* as a nominative subject, *the sad one*, or can translate it more as an adverb, *sadly, mournfully*.
 The verb *ululo, ululare* is often associated with ritual grief in the ancient world, very fitting for the end of Hecuba's life after having lost so many children

-[^59]: *illius.... illius* : both refer to Hecuba, and are connnected to the subject, *fortuna*.
+[^59]: *illius.... illius* : both refer to Hecuba, and are connected to the subject, *fortuna*.
 The use of **anaphora** in these last few lines serves to stress the impact that Hecuba's plight had on others

 [^60]: *Pelasgos* : an adjective meaning *Greek*